Gehlot’s OSD questioned in suicide case of Rajasthan police officer

 The agency had on Monday evening questioned Congress MLA Krishna Poonia for nearly three hours at her home in Jaipur, they said.

-The sources said people are being examined to know various aspects of the case and it does not mean that they are accused as a final picture will emerge only after completion of probe.
+The sources said people are being examined to know various aspects of the case and it does not mean that they are accused as a final picture will emerge only after completion of the probe.

 The Rajasthan Government had handed over the probe to the CBI in the case.